azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ![09_Log_Analytics_Workspace_Query_Duration](../Images/ADO/09_Log_Analytics_Workspace_Query_Duration.png)

-**2 (b)** Using the AzSK.AzureDevOps Monitoring Solution The solution view contains multiple blades representing alerts, various types of security activity, security trends, etc. This view shows up when you click on the view tile and looks like the picture
+**2 (b)** Using the AzSK.AzureDevOps Monitoring Solution

+The solution view contains multiple blades representing various types of security activity, security trends, etc. This view shows up when you click on the view tile and looks like the picture
 below: